nodebots/jsconf2014/README.md

 ## Welcome to JSConf 2014!

+### What are we doing today?

+Nodebots has [soccer bots](https://www.youtube.com/watch?v=CcCwjnWBoJ8&feature=youtu.be) and anything you wants bots today.

+### Parts
+Parts are in the parts library.
+We all have to share.
+Please return what you are no longer using.
+And we'll all have to return everything (besides your sparkcore inventors kit) at the end of the day.

+### Getting started

 How do I get started with with [Node](http://nodejs.org/) on [Spark](https://www.spark.io/)?

 If you don't have [node.js](http://nodejs.org/), download the [installer](http://nodejs.org/) for your platform, and run it!